tunganhdoan/Pendulum/README.md

 - Alt-Shift Up down: move code line up and down
 - Alt+Click at the target location to add another caret.
 11. Command binding demonstration
+12. When the program is getting more complex, you can use an object-oriented programming approach to make the code more organized.